Azael-Dev/Azael-Dev/README.md

 # Hey there 👋

 <p align="left">
-  I'm <a href="https://www.azael.dev/" target="_blank">Azael Dev</a>, a Thai Full-Stack Developer specializing in modern web technologies and game server development (<a href="https://fivem.net/" target="_blank">FiveM</a>/<a href="https://redm.net/" target="_blank">RedM</a>).
+  I'm <a href="https://www.azael.dev/" target="_blank">Azael</a>, a Full-Stack Developer from Thailand specializing in modern web technologies and game server development.
+I create scalable applications and immersive multiplayer experiences on <a href="https://fivem.net/" target="_blank">FiveM</a> and <a href="https://redm.net/" target="_blank">RedM</a> platforms.
+Currently deepening my expertise in Advanced TypeScript and DevOps.
-  I focus on building scalable systems, clean architectures, and immersive gameplay experiences.
-  Currently deepening my knowledge in Advanced TypeScript and Cloud Architecture.
 </p>

 <table>